billiegoose/require.node-modules.io/README.md

 - [x] Deal with semver dependencies
 - [x] Fully recurse
 - [x] Insert symlinks so modules are requireable (inspired by [ied](http://registry.node-modules.io/_browse/#/ied))
-- [ ] Optimize (re-write async recursion as a QUEUE.
-Note that also solves all race conditions so we can eliminate tempfiles.)
+- [x] Make tarball locations deterministic (hence cacheable)
+- [ ] Create a Set and iterate over it like a queue to prevent circular dependencies (such as `standard/8.0.0`) causing loops
 - [ ] Robustify

 # Warning :warning: This module contains wild ideas and strong opinions